davidtwco/rfcs/text/0000-build-std.md

 ### Why limit enabling standard library features to nightly?
 [rationale-features]: #why-limit-enabling-standard-library-features-to-nightly

-If it were possible to enable features of the standard library crates on stables then all of the standard library's current features would immediately be held to the same stability guarantees as the rest of the standard library, which is not desirable.
+If it were possible to enable features of the standard library crates on stable then all of the standard library's current features would immediately be held to the same stability guarantees as the rest of the standard library, which is not desirable.
 See
-[*Allow enabling/disabling features with build-std*][allow-enabling-disabling-features-with-build-std].
+[*Allow enabling/disabling features with build-std*][future-features]

 ↩ [*Features*][features]